CSCfi/swift-browser-ui/docs/source/tech.rst

 Architecture
 ============
-The technologies used are documented here, with a sprinkle of useful resources to ease in the understanding of the project code.
-Code itself tries to be commented as necessary, but if something doesn't seem comprehensible by reading, adding an issue about insufficient documentation is most welcome.
+In this section we would like to emphasize some of the core parts of the application and describe their inner-workings.

 About login process
 -------------------
-The program uses the WebSSO support provided by Openstack, when the support has been implemented.
+The program uses the WebSSO support provided by `Openstack <https://www.openstack.org/>`_, whenever the support has been implemented.
 At minimum the program requires the Openstack instance that it's supposed to be used with to implement the federated authentication, in which the non-WebSSO token delivery method can be used.